 The second edition of the Nuclear Corrosion Summer School (NuCoSS-19) is co-organized by the EC project MEACTOS and by Working Party 4 “Nuclear Corrosion” of the European Federation of Corrosion (EFC, event no. 440) and will take place at Hotel Špik in the beautiful alpine area of Slovenia.
 Please find below information on the event.
-More information will be added during the next months and the registration will open December 2018.
 A flyer can be downloaded from here.

 Please note that the number of attendees is limited!
 The spaces will be given away on a “first come – first serve” basis.